 Studies have also shown the herb cilantro to help remove mercury and to have general antibacterial and anti-inflammatory properties.

 Breathe deep.
 Deep breathing activates the parasympathetic nervous system and helps us calm down (reducing a buildup of adrenal stress hormones), as well as releasing a significant load of toxins through exhalation.
 If we’re stressed, we tend to breathe more shallowly, and this prevents the usual release of toxins through the breath.
+(Discover how to breathe for strength, athletic performance, and meditation at “How to Breathe“.)

 A magic cure it is not, but as a practical support for the body’s own intelligence and healing systems, a good detox program is hard to beat.
 If you keep the big picture in mind — detoxing for vitality rather than control and purity — you’ll be on the right track to a healthier, happier body.